AWCS Annual Writers Retreat

 URSA Retreat Centre

-- Workshops & Activities: Participate in dynamic and interactive sessions led by our Authors in Residence.
+- Workshops & Group Activities: Participate in guided sessions led by our Author in Residence.

 - Author Reading: Share your work with fellow participants in a supportive, intimate setting.
 Choose a piece you’ve worked on during the retreat or bring a piece you love.